help-me-mom/ng-mocks/README.md

 // Components, Directive, Pipes are added as declarations to the
 // TestingModule.
 // Providers and Services are added as providers to the TestingModule.
-// If we don't want something to be added to the TestingModule at all
+// If we do not want something to be added to the TestingModule at all
 // we should mark it as a 'dependency'. const ngModule = MockBuilder(MyComponent, MyModule) .keep(SomeModuleComponentDirectivePipeProvider1, {